 Free and unbiased

-VirusTotal is free to end users for non-commercial use in accordance with our Terms of Service and Best Practices.
+VirusTotal is free to end users for non-commercial use in accordance with our Terms of Service.
 Though we work with engines belonging to many different organizations, VirusTotal does not distribute or promote any of those third-party engines.
 We simply act as an aggregator of information.
 This allows us to offer an objective and unbiased service to our users.

 VirusTotal's aggregated data is the output of many different antivirus engines, website scanners, file and URL analysis tools, and user contributions.
 The file and URL characterization tools we aggregate cover a wide range of purposes: heuristic engines, known-bad signatures, metadata extraction, identification of malicious signals, etc.